The Current State of the NFT Market

 Some of the biggest industries realise the potential of NFTs to improve processes and remove unnecessary costs.
-NFTs will be associated with traditional assets, such as property, luxury assets, and potentially all kinds of consumer items.
+NFTs will be associated with traditional assets, such as solar energy, property, luxury assets, and potentially all kinds of consumer items.

 Because of an NFT's ability to authenticate any product or asset, there’s a good chance we see NFTs applied to everyday items, giving them a digital twin and taking out any threat of counterfeit.